This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your child has problems eating or you feel he is not eating enough.
+- Your child has problems eating or you feel he or she is not eating enough.

 - Your child begins to lose weight, thinks more slowly, or seems sad most of the time.

-- Your child has a severe headache or pain around the eyes.
+- Your child has a severe headache or pain around his or her eyes.

 - You have questions or concerns about your child's condition or care.